-The Advanced Roadside Impaired Driving Enforcement (A.R.I.D.E.) two-day course is intended to bridge the gap between the Standardized Field Sobriety Testing and the Drug Recognition Expert courses.
+The Advanced Roadside Impaired Driving Enforcement (A.R.I.D.E.), formerly "Detecting the Drugged Driver Course," two-day course is intended to bridge the gap between the Standardized Field Sobriety Testing and the Drug Recognition Expert courses.
 You will learn how to observe, identify and articulate the signs of impairment related to drugs, alcohol or a combination of both.

 You will be given an overview of the seven drug categories and the physiological effects these drugs have on the human body.
 In addition, you will learn about medical conditions and other situations that can produce similar signs of impairment.
 The role of eye examinations in disclosing the possibility of drug impairment and in suggesting the possible category or categories of drugs being used will be discussed.

 You will receive the latest updates in Standardized Field Sobriety Testing and the legal issues associated with impaired driving.

 - The concept of “drugs” in the context of Driving Under the Influence (DUI) enforcement